Promo code SPRING2022 will be automatically applied at checkout!

 Insulin Resistance

 Insulin resistance is the hallmark feature of metabolic syndrome.
-Insulin resistance is when your cells cannot correctly respond to insulin, leaving them unable to use the glucose in your blood for energy.
+Insulin resistance occurs when your cells cannot correctly respond to insulin, leaving them unable to use the glucose in your blood for energy.
 Insulin resistance can lead to type 2 diabetes, cardiovascular disease, stroke, and other medical problems.

 Several factors can increase your risk of developing insulin resistance, including: